-On the first Thursday of March, June, September and December, The Pantry distributes USDA commodities– providing a balance of frozen, dried and canned goods from each of the major food groups.
-Pick up is available from 9am to 2pm.
+In the months of, June, September and December, The Pantry distributes USDA commodities– providing a balance of frozen, dried and canned goods from each of the major food groups.
+Pick up is available during regular pantry hours.
 To receive commodities, neighbors must sign a form self-declaring their need and verifying their income is below 200% of poverty.

 Nearly 1 in 6 seniors in America are threatened by food insecurity.
 In response, The Pantry hosts 3 different senior Pantries.
 To learn more about seniors and food insecurity, please follow the link:

-Senior Commodities: Residents of Summer Haven and Green Tree Apartments who have prequalified and preregistered for the program may pick up commodities on the 3rd Wednesday and Friday of the month.
+Senior Commodities: Local residents who have prequalified and preregistered for the program may pick up commodities on the 3rd Wednesday of the month.

 The Green Apple is now accepting registrations for the Salvation Army Christmas Assistance and Thanksgiving Turkey Giveaway.
 South East Kent County neighbors are eligible to sign up for one of the two holiday programs.